-This fun little spot in the middle of Calle Loiza is hard to miss with its pink awning.
-Pinky’s specialty is all day brunch, and it’s open from 7am-4pm daily and 7am-9pm on Fridays and Saturdays .
+This fun little spot is worth a visit for great breakfast!
+Now located in Ocean Park, Condado, and Santurce, Pinky’s is popular with tourists and locals alike!
 Frothy lattes and fresh fruit smoothies also make Pinky’s a great place to catch up with friends.
 Because space is limited and waiting for seating can take a while, you can always choose to take your bagel or breakfast sandwich to-go and head to the beach!
 Their newest location at La Marqueta in Condado will allow you to enjoy breakfast with a view of the Ocean if you go after 11am.

-A fun atmosphere and great music make this food court in Condado worth checking out.
-It is open all day and tends to run out of options by dinner.
-My favorite is the $10 chicken and veggies quesadilla at the Mexican shack.
+A fun atmosphere, oceanview, and great music make this food court in Condado worth checking out.
 The food is a little overpriced for the quantity in my opinion, but the atmosphere makes it worth trying at least once.

-Famous for some of the most incredible coffees on the island, this café in Isla Verde is one of a kind.
+Famous for some of the most incredible coffees and massive portions, this café in Isla Verde is one of a kind.
 Except, actually they just opened a second location in Miami, but for good reason.
-From glitter lattes to mocha frappes with waffles on top, these coffees are mind-blowing!
-Although the portions are huge, I don’t order food here often just because it is pricey for breakfast, but many people love the brunch here, so go early, sit at the coffee bar, or make a reservation.
+From glitter lattes to mocha frappes with waffles on top, Bistro’s coffees are mind-blowing!
+Many people love the brunch here, so go early, sit at the coffee bar, or make a reservation.
 The menu is so big that it is easier just to find a picture you like on their Instagram or Google page and show it to your server.